microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 </controls:TeachingTip>
 ```

-Note that in this example the TeachingTip is in the element tree rather than in a ResourceDictionary.
+Note that in this example the TeachingTip is in the element tree rather than in a ResourceDictionary or in code behind.
 This has no effect on behavior; the TeachingTip only displays when opened, and takes up no layout space.

 ![A sample app with a teaching tip in the bottom right corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipSampleApp.jpg)

 ### Add a placement margin